ValentinBELYN/icmplib/README.md

 - `id`

-  The identifier of the request.
+  The identifier of the reply.
 Used to match the reply with the request.

   - Type: `int`